 She turned and glared at him, tears welling.
 “My mother.”

 He couldn’t hold her gaze, his heart thumped.
 The wine tasted bitter in his mouth.
 If the rumours were right, the villagers must have taken matters into their own hands.
-He crossed himself.
+Instinctively, he crossed himself.
 “The villagers killed them?”

-“No father, I killed them!”
+“No father, I killed them!” she said.
 Her bright blue eyes flashed with anger.

 “Child!” he bellowed.
 The poor girl was delusional and who wouldn’t be.
 “Do not lie to me.
 You are in the house of God!”